-Kargil to Leh distance is approximately 140 kms.
+Kargil to Leh distance is approximately 140 kilometers.
 Vistas from here will change.
 Greenery will start to vanish and landscapes will turn into a cold desert.
-A beautiful barren wasteland that Ladakh is famous as.
+That as a matter of fact would already have happened once you crossed Drass; but whatever little greenery was left too will be gone after Kargil.
+From here on, it will be a beautiful barren wasteland called Ladakh.
 Start as early as you can, probably by 7 AM because there are several places on this stretch that are worth a visit.
-If you started early, then it will also give you some time to reach Leh before dark and find a suitable hotel if you haven’t booked in advance.
+If you started early, then it will also give you some time to reach Leh before dark; and find a suitable hotel if you haven’t booked in advance.

 Also read: Good Budget Hotels in Leh with Tariff